Dr. Scott Colley

 - Honorary doctorate, Randolph-Macon College, 1991

-- Married to Dr. Christine H. Colley, an art historian, who is now teaching art history at Shorter College.
-She is a former professor of fine arts at Vanderbilt University and former adjunct professor of fine arts at Hampden-Sydney.
+- Married to Dr. Christine H. Colley, an art historian.
+She is a former professor of fine arts at Vanderbilt University, taught art history at Shorter College, and former adjunct professor of fine arts at Hampden-Sydney.
 They have a grown daughter.

 - Leadership Award from Berry College’s Chapter of Omicron Delta Kappa